 After opening APT, we selected New JWST Proposal under the New Document pull-down menu.
 On the Proposal Information page, we entered Title, Abstract, and Category of proposal and kept Cycle number at its default value.

 This program is targeting SDSS J0100+2802, a z > 6 quasar at RA = 01 00 13.02, Dec = 28 02 25.
 In Targets, create a new Fixed Target with those coordinates and provide a name J0100+2802 (abbreviated as spaces are not allowed in APT target names).

 Main article: APT Observations

 In Observations, create a new Observation Folder.
 Observation 1 will be created automatically.
-Select NIRCam WFSS as the Template and select the target defined above.
+Select NIRCam Wide Field Slitless Spectroscopy as the Template and select the Target defined above.

 - Instrument: NIRCAM